ARossiter0/Memoranda/Deliverable2.md

 We discussed the last sprint, answered the sprint review questions and discussed our conclusions from the last sprint and what can be done better.
 We decided that we should change our workflow policy to commit push and merge more often and that we should come up with User Stories and tasks together as group instead of dividing it
 Another 2 hours meeting on 11/04/2020
-Attendees: Maayan Janow, Tristan Johnson, Alexander Roisster, Ian Swanslund
+Attendees: Maayan Janow, Tristan Johnson, Alexander Roisster, Ian Swanlund

 **Sprint Goal:** Our sprint goal is to achive most software functionalities and allow a user to fully manage courses, assignments, lectures and todo lists